 2. Contribute guest posts – find other blogs, newspapers, magazines whose topics align with yours and pitch a post.
 Look at what’s already popular on their site and come up with your take on it.
 Many people will accept this and they may even make it a regular feature.
 This way all of the followers of the other blog will likely begin to follow your blog.
 Also, you should allow people to make guest posts on your blog.
 They will share that post, which leads to more visitors to your site.
 There are plenty of opportunities out there for some valuable networking.
 Christina Guan of Happy To Wander wrote this great post about paid writing opportunities for travel bloggers.

 3. Minimize time on social media – Facebook threads are great for intermediate or established bloggers who want to extend their reach.
 If you’re just starting, doing content promotion on Facebook threads is a massive waste of time.
 You need to lay the foundation for your blog first. for the time you’ll spend on those threads, the ROI is abysmal.
 I used to spend hours and only get a handful of clicks and comments.
 Writing consistently and getting your content out on Pinterest and other blogs are far more effective.

 12. Keep Your Blog Running

 As one of the most common reasons that people fail at blogging is that they get disheartened at not having any readers, and yet one of the reasons that they don’t have any readers is because they have not fully submerged themselves into the blogging community.
 Join blogging groups on Facebook, attend blogger meetups, get to know others in your niche.
-In addition, you can also give advice on forums and leave thoughtful comments on other blogs once in a while.
+Also, you can give advice on forums and leave thoughtful comments on other blogs once in a while.
 Do not try to do this alone!
 If you read my 4-month blogging report, you’ll see how doing everything myself cost me time and money.
-You need to get into the community and feed into it in order to get anything back.
+You need to get into the community and feed into it to get anything back.